 - No need to train technical staff to program the bots (BaaS are mostly no-code platforms)

-- Customized permissions to determine bot skills according to user
+- Customized permissions to assign bot skills based on the user

 - Consumption-based or outcome-based pricing options